 Mercersburg is a very small borough located in the state of Pennsylvania.
 With a population of 1,558 people and two constituent neighborhoods, Mercersburg is the 670th largest community in Pennsylvania.
-Much of the housing stock in Mercersburg was built prior to World War II, making it one of the older and more historic boroughs in the country.
+Mercersburg has an unusually large stock of pre-World War II architecture, making it one of the older and more historic boroughs.

-Mercersburg is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Mercersburg is a blue-collar town, with 35.02% of people working in blue-collar occupations, while the average in America is just 27.7%.
 Overall, Mercersburg is a borough of professionals, sales and office workers, and service providers.
-There are especially a lot of people living in Mercersburg who work in office and administrative support (12.91%), teaching (10.30%), and sales jobs (8.21%).
+There are especially a lot of people living in Mercersburg who work in teaching (11.85%), office and administrative support (10.12%), and sales jobs (7.86%).

-The citizens of Mercersburg are slightly better educated than the national average of 21.84% for all cities and towns, with 21.26% of adults in Mercersburg having a bachelor's degree or advanced degree.
+In terms of college education, Mercersburg is nearly on par with the US average for all cities of 21.84%: 19.35% of adults 25 and older in Mercersburg have a bachelor's degree or advanced degree.

-The per capita income in Mercersburg in 2010 was $24,848, which is middle income relative to Pennsylvania and the nation.
-This equates to an annual income of $99,392 for a family of four.
-However, Mercersburg contains both very wealthy and poor people as well.
+The per capita income in Mercersburg in 2010 was $23,810, which is middle income relative to Pennsylvania and the nation.
+This equates to an annual income of $95,240 for a family of four.

 The people who call Mercersburg home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Mercersburg residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Mercersburg include Irish, English, Scottish, and French .
+Important ancestries of people in Mercersburg include Irish, English, French , and Scottish.

 The most common language spoken in Mercersburg is English.
 Other important languages spoken here include Spanish and German.